Art director: In publishing

 Art directors in publishing typically work with the publication's editors.
 Together, they work on a concept for sections and pages of a publication.
-Individually, the art director is mostly responsible for the visual look and feel of the publication, and the editor has ultimate responsibility for the publication's verbal and textual contents.
+The art director is mostly responsible for the visual look and feel of the publication, and the editor has ultimate responsibility for the publication's text content.

-Mehemed Fehmy Agha is considered one of the first ever art directors in magazine publishing, having assumed the role first at German Vogue in Berlin, and then in 1929 at Condé Nast in New York, providing art direction for Vanity Fair, Vogue, and House & Garden.
+Mehemed Fehmy Agha was one of the first art directors in magazine publishing, having assumed the role first at German Vogue in Berlin, and then in 1929 at Condé Nast in New York, providing art direction for Vanity Fair, Vogue, and House & Garden.